Wakir/IWAE/README.md

 Achived results are categoriased based on stream type (`Synthetic` or `INSECTS`).
 In the following subdirectories:
 * `full` - contains numpy files with full experiment results.
-* `tables` - contains excel tables with avareage results of the following experiments.
+* `tables` - contains excel tables with avareage results of the following experiments for all chunks in stream.
 * `plots` - contains comparison plots of proposed method and reference methods for each chunk in stream.